-Part time for economic reasons (7 Sep 2013) The number of those working part-time for economic reasons (PTER) has been right around 8 million (about double the pre-crisis level) for over a year now.
-The overall trend may or may not still be a slow improvement.
-Even if the trend is down, the situation is still bad – this high level substantially degrades the fiscal situation of the household sector as a whole, and such a large pool of workers who could easily work longer hours also suggests a slow recovery in re-hiring of the unemployed.
+Part time for economic reasons (8 Mar 2014) The number of those working part-time for economic reasons (PTER) has declined slowly from a peak of around 9 million in 2009 to about 7 million now.
+The situation is still bad – this high level substantially degrades the fiscal situation of the household sector as a whole, and such a large pool of workers who could easily work longer hours also suggests a slow recovery in re-hiring of the unemployed.
 (Background.)

 US employment background (5 Nov 2009) The employment situation is key to the economy, both because of a direct impact on citizens, and because the overall health of the economy depends crucially on whether the single most important resource, namely labor, is being used effectively.
 It is generally agreed that the two key statistics, both from the Bureau of Labor Statistics (BLS), are (1) non-farm payrolls (NFP), a proxy for the total number of jobs, obtained by surveying employers, and (2) the unemployment rate, obtained by surveying individuals.